jumiverse/jumiverse.github.io/about/meet-mia.md

 ## Meet Mia
 Mia has a passion: she loves to [learn](/category/jumlearn/) about each and everything.
 She loves to grow and find efficient solutions to the problems of today’s busy world.
-She also wants to share her knowledge and to help people to find solutions on their own, to constantly grow and continuously learn to make their lives easier.
+She also wants to share her knowledge and to help people to find answers on their own and make their lives easier.

 ## A Day in the Life of Mia
 Let Mia guide you through one of her typical days: